paul-h/MythCenterXMAS-wide/README.md

-                   Update the music miniplayer and add a new coverart border image Watch Recordings: animate the group filter and view popups Scheduled Recordings: add a background to the details, tweak the layout
+                   Update the music miniplayer and add a new coverart border image Watch Recordings: animate the group filter and view popups Scheduled Recordings: add a background to the details, tweak the layout Channel Recording Priority: add a background to the details, tweak the layout